Riley Parker (Neighbours): Storylines

-Riley was introduced in August 2007, when he moved to Erinsborough and reconciled with his adopted parents, Miranda Parker (Nikki Coghill) and Steve Parker (Steve Bastoni), with whom he had had a falling-out.
-Riley previously had been doing a course for Veterinary Science and had stated that he had been getting distinctions but near the end of the course decided he didn't want to become a Veterinarian.
+Riley moves to Erinsborough and reconciles with his adopted parents, Miranda Parker (Nikki Coghill) and Steve Parker (Steve Bastoni), with whom he has had a falling-out.
+Riley previously had been doing a course for Veterinary Science and had stated that he had been getting distinctions but near the end of the course decided he did not want to become a Veterinarian.

-He met Elle Robinson (Pippa Black) at Charlie's Bar and the two became friends.
-After falling for her he competed for her affection with Oliver (David Hoflin).
-Riley gained a cadet-ship at the Erinsborough News, and shared it with Elle as a result of her losing her old job and finding an interest in journalism.
-Riley helped his sister Bridget cope with the disability she suffered after a car accident.
+Riley meets Elle Robinson (Pippa Black) at Charlie's Bar and the two became friends.
+After falling for her, he competes for her affection with Oliver (David Hoflin).
+Riley gains a cadet-ship at the Erinsborough News, and shares it with Elle as a result of her losing her old job and finding an interest in journalism.
+Riley helps his sister Bridget cope with the disability she gets after a car accident.

-Riley and Elle had secretly gone to an illegal dance party to report for Erinsborough News even though they had clear instructions not too, in the end (after the roof collapsed) they both made it out.
-Riley then revealed his feelings to Elle through a draft of a news article.
-Elle saw it, blushed and told Riley that she wasn't ready to be involved in a relationship, which Riley didn't believe.
-After revealing his feelings for Elle, Riley caught the eye of his new coworker Heather and developed a relationship, however Elle reacted a little jealous but Riley and her agreed to be friends.
+Riley and Elle secretly go to an illegal dance party to report for Erinsborough News even though they had clear instructions not to.
+They manage to leave after the roof collapses.
+Riley then reveals his feelings to Elle through a draft of a news article.
+Elle sees it, blushes and tells Riley that she is not ready to be involved in a relationship, which Riley does not believe.
+Riley then catches the eye of his new co-worker Heather and develops a relationship, which makes Elle jealous, but she agrees to be friends with Riley.

-In early May 2008, Miranda's sister Nicola arrived in Ramsay Street and it was revealed that she and Riley have a past romantic history.
-When she kissed him, Heather saw and was disgusted Riley would cheat on her, with his aunt.
-They kept up the affair and tried to keep it from Miranda and Steve.
-After Bridget discovered Riley and Nicola's relationship, he became worried and was desperate to get away from Nicola, so he decided to go to the Middle East to be war correspondent against his parents will.
-While the family were out for dinner, Riley packed his bags and left leaving a note in an envelope for Steve and Miranda labelled 'Mum and Dad' on it.
-However, after he walked out Nicola took the envelope and put it in her pocket.
-Miranda later saw it and was very annoyed with Nicola.
-Later on, when Miranda and Steve found out that Nicola had been sleeping with him, they tried to get him to come back but they were unsuccessful.
+Miranda's sister Nicola arrives in Ramsay Street and it is revealed that she and Riley have a past romantic history.
+When she kisses him, Heather sees and is disgusted Riley would cheat on her with his aunt.
+They keep up the affair and attempt to keep it from Miranda and Steve.
+After Bridget discovers Riley and Nicola's relationship, he becomes worried and is desperate to get away from Nicola, so he decides to go to the Middle East to be war correspondent against his parents' will.
+While the family are out for dinner, Riley packs his bags and leaves a note in an envelope for Steve and Miranda labelled "Mum and Dad" on it.
+However, after he walks out, Nicola takes the envelope and puts it in her pocket.
+Miranda later sees it and is very annoyed with Nicola.
+Later on, when Miranda and Steve find out that Nicola had been having sex with Riley, they try to get him to come back but are unsuccessful.